chypriote/UniqueNamesGenerator/README.md

 * **star wars**: List of Star Wars characters
 * **languages**: List of 100+ languages

-In order to use more than 2 dictionnaries, you need to set the `length` parameter of the generator:
+In order to use more than 2 dictionaries, you need to set the `length` parameter of the generator:

 ``` php
 $generator = new Generator();